 42. Restricted access on foot

-(1) A person alighting from or proceeding to a vessel moored in a Berth must not traverse on foot that part of the Service Wharf or the Ore Wharf which extends from the Berth area to the land.
+(1) A person alighting from or proceeding to a vessel moored in a Berth must not traverse on foot that part of the Service Wharf or an Ore Wharf which extends from the Berth area to the land.

 (2) A person who contravenes this by-law commits an offence.

+[By-law 42 amended in Gazette 8 Jan 2016 p.
+30.]

 43. Liability of the Master, owner and agent

-The Master, owner and agent of any vessel lying alongside the Service Wharf or the Ore Wharf are jointly and severally liable for all damage (whether the damage is due to the negligence or wilful act of any person or otherwise) caused to cargo or goods lying on the wharf or to electrical connections on or under the wharf by water used upon the vessel (whether for washing down or otherwise).
+The Master, owner and agent of any vessel lying alongside the Service Wharf or an Ore Wharf are jointly and severally liable for all damage (whether the damage is due to the negligence or wilful act of any person or otherwise) caused to cargo or goods lying on the wharf or to electrical connections on or under the wharf by water used upon the vessel (whether for washing down or otherwise).

+[By-law 43 amended in Gazette 8 Jan 2016 p.
+30.]

 44. Crew or employees of the Company to unload cargo

 (1) A person, other than a member of the crew of the vessel or an employee or contractor of the Company, must not, without the permission of the Marine Manager, load or unload any cargo in the port.